uhppoted/uhppoted-httpd/README.md

 ## Notes

 1. `uhppoted-http` supports using OTP as an **alternative** to password based login.
-On that grounds that the most asked question so far has been _"I've forgotten the password, how do I ..."_ it seems that once the system is setup and configured most users access it sufficiently infrequently for a secure password to be onerous.
-Allowing OTP as an alternative allows the access using something like e.g. Google Authenticator.
-Please note that is is less secure than using password-only access (there is simply no way to securely store the OTP secret keys on the server without making it needlessly complex) so OTP should only be enabled if the server is secured.
+On that grounds that the most asked question so far has been _"I've forgotten the admin password, how do I ..."_ it seems that once the system is setup and configured most users access it sufficiently infrequently for a secure password to be onerous.
+Login with OTP is a convenient alternative using something like e.g. Google Authenticator.
+Please note that is is less secure than using password-only access (of necessity, OTP secret keys are stored in plaintext on the server)so OTP should only be enabled if the server is secured.